niels4/code-samples-aoc-2023/README.md

-# Learning new languages with Advent of Code 2021
+# Learning new languages with Advent of Code 2023

-To practice algorithms and problem solving I'll solve each day's problems in different programming languages.
+To practice algorithms and problem solving I'll solve each day's problems in javascript and then use these excercises to become familiar with other programming languages and tooling.

 ## Project Layout